-Course Materials:
+Course Materials and Resources:

 - 1. Required textbook: Essential of Investments by Bodie, Kane, and Marcus (McGraw Hill, 12th edition).
 This textbook is currently in the 12th edition, but previous editions will work as well. - 2.
-Financial Calculator: You will need a financial calculator for this course.
-You will be using your calculators for several assignments as well for quizzes and exams.
+Financial Calculator: A financial calculator, although highly recommended, is not required.
 If you have not used a financial calculator before, please take the time to familiarize yourselves with the user manual.
 I recommend the TI BA II Plus, but TI 83 or a comparable graphing calculator will work as well.
 The financial calculator must have at least the PV, FV, PMT, NPV, IRR, and cash flow registry capabilities. - 3.
 Course Website: The course website on Canvas will be used as an important channel to disseminate course-related information.
 I will also upload syllabus and other relevant materials on Canvas.
 I will also make announcements about any changes in schedules, assignments, policies, etc. via Canvas.
 It is the students' responsibility to regularly check the site for important information and updates.
 Please make sure that you have enabled notifications for this course.

 Homework Assignments: Homework will be assigned periodically.
-All homework will be assigned through Canvas and will be due a week for assigning.
+All homework will be assigned through Canvas and will be due a week from the date assigned.
 To effectively keep up with the coursework and get the most out of this class, it is important that you complete the assignments by their due date.

-Exams: There are three exams for this course.
+Exams: There are two midterm exams for this course.
 Each exam is non-cumulative and is worth 10% of your final grade.

 Discussions: To get the most out of this class, you are expected to participate often in class discussions.
-There will be a discussion at the end of each module.
+We will use Yellowdig (accessed through the course Canvas page) for our discussions.
 Your comments on the forum should reflect your understanding of the relevant course materials and should be made with the intention of meaningfully contributing to the discussion.

-Quizzes: There will be a quiz at the end of each chapter.
-Each quiz will consist of about ten multiple-choice questions that test your understanding of the key concepts in that chapter and will have a time limit of twenty minutes.
+Quizzes: There will be a quiz at the end of each module.
+Each quiz will consist of about ten multiple-choice questions that test your understanding of the key concepts in that module and will have a time limit of twenty minutes.